Chemical Kinetics in Physical Chemistry

 Hydrolysis of ester, decomposition of N2O5, the reaction between PO4– and I–, etc are the examples of moderate rate reaction.

-Importance of chemical kinetics
+Importance of Kinetic Reaction

 - The first is the practical importance for able to predict how quickly a reaction mixture moves to equilibrium.
 Thus it depends only on the external factor which used to proceeding the reaction.